congratulations to the class of 2017!

 Acceptance into Waiolaihui'ia confirms the student's commitment to ongoing discernment as they continue to understand God's call.
-Ordination is not guaranteed upon acceptance to or completion of the program however, students should expect to graduate the program with a stronger understanding of their unique ministry and the direction they will pursue in fulfillment of their call.
+Ordination is not guaranteed upon acceptance to or completion of the program.
+Students should expect to graduate from the program with a stronger understanding of their unique ministry and the direction they will pursue in fulfillment of their call.

-Cost is $2,000 per year to the students; the sponsoring congregation is expected to bear some of this cost.
+Cost is $2,000 per year to the students; the sponsoring congregation is expected to bear a portion of this cost.